sameersharma84/templateMatchingiOS/README.md

 ```
 [View in Source](x-source-tag://CreateReferenceImage)

-ARKit requires that reference images contain sufficient detail to be recognizable; for example, a plain white image cannot be tracked.
-To prevent ARKit from failing to track a reference image, you validate it first before attempting to use it.
+ARKit requires that reference images contain sufficient detail to be recognizable; for example, ARKit can't track an image that is a solid color with no features.
+To ensure ARKit can track a reference image, you validate it first before attempting to use it.

 ``` swift
 possibleReferenceImage.validate { [weak self] (error) in